AdobeDocs/commerce-admin.en/help/stores-purchase/sales-menu.md

 ![Adobe Commerce](../assets/adobe-logo.svg) (Adobe Commerce only)

-(Archive option must be enabled) [Archiving orders](order-archive.md) and other sales documents on a regular basis improves performance and keeps your workspace free of unnecessary information.
+(Archive option must be enabled) [Archiving orders](order-archive.md) and other sales documents regularly improves performance and keeps your workspace free of unnecessary information.